Zipcoder/reveal-slides.tcus/md/collections-part2.md

 -
-## `Set` Interface
-* Identical to `Collection` interface, except
-	* the `add` method should reject duplicates.
-	* the `equals` method should be defined so that two sets are identical if they have the same elements, but not necessarily in the same order.
-	* the `hashCode` method should be defined so that two sets with the same elements yield the same hash code.

--
--
-## `HashSet`
-* Does not maintain order of elements
-* Positions elements by their _hash_ value.
-* Can retrieve elements quickly due to efficient hash-sorting
-* If you implement your own `HashSet` you are responsible for overriding the `hashCode` method to behave as you expect

--
--
-## `TreeSet`
-* Similar to `HashSet`
-* Maintains order of elements.
-* Can only handle objects which implement `Comparable`

--
 ## `AbstractCollection` Class
 * The `Collection` interface declares 18 methods.
 * To avoid implementing a lot of the fundamental methods, the `Collection` library developers created an `AbstractCollection` class.